yaagmurss/Automation-Developer-Professional-Training/3_Variables_And_Arguments.md

 - Global constants and variables can be created and managed From the Data Manager panel in Studio .

 - Disclaimer: As a good case practice, arrays are used for defined sets of data (for example, the months of the year or a predefined list of files in a folder).
 Whenever the collection might require size changes, a List is probably the better option.

+# ***What is a workflow?***

+A workflow represents a relatively small piece of an automation project,typically executing a specific part of the process.
+Once built, it can be reused across different projects.UiPath Studio provides you with predefined workflow layouts to suit all the needs of a fast and reliable automation process.

+***The workflow layouts are:***

+- Sequences
+- Flowcharts
+- State Machines
+- Global Exception Handler

+The fastest, most reliable, and useful way of automating a process is to break it down into smaller bits.
+This allows for independent testing of components, enables team collaboration, and component reuse.
+Hence, most of the automation projects require the use of multiple workflows that come together to provide a solid business automation solution.